Shivansh2007-LOL/VITyarthi-CSA2001-Project/README.md

 # VITyarthi-CSA2001-Project
-# Toxicity Detector (Deep Learning)
+# Toxic Comment Detector

-This project is a deep learning model that detects toxic comments from text.
-It takes a sentence as input and predicts whether it belongs to categories like insult, threat, obscene, etc.
+This project is a deep learning model that identifies toxic comments in text.
+You give it a sentence, and it predicts whether it’s an insult, threat, obscene remark, or another harmful category.

-This project was built to understand how real-world NLP pipelines work, from text preprocessing to model training and prediction.
+I built this to get practical experience with real NLP pipelines — from text preprocessing, to training, to making predictions.

 ---

 ## How it works

-1. The input text is converted into numbers using a TextVectorization layer
+1. The input sentence is converted into numbers using a **TextVectorization** layer
-2. The processed text is passed through a Bidirectional LSTM model
+2. Those numbers are passed into a **Bidirectional LSTM** model that captures sequence and context
-3. The model outputs probabilities for different toxicity labels
+3. The model outputs probabilities for different toxicity categories

 ---

-## Tech Used
+## Tech Stack

-* Python
+- Python
-* TensorFlow / Keras
+- TensorFlow / Keras
-* Pandas
+- Pandas

 ---

-## Project Structure
+## Project Files

-* `Train.py` → trains the model
+- `Train.py` → trains the model
-* `Predict.py` → loads model and makes predictions
+- `Predict.py` → loads the trained model and makes predictions
-* `Toxicity_Detector.h5` → saved trained model
+- `Toxicity_Detector.h5` → the saved model
-* `.gitignore` → ignores dataset and unnecessary files
+- `.gitignore` → keeps the dataset and extra files out of version control

 ---

 ## Dataset

-The dataset used in this project is around 66 MB and is not included in this repository.
+The dataset is about 66 MB, so it’s not included here.

-To run the project:
+To run the project yourself:

-1. Download the dataset from the original source from kaggle from the link "https://www.kaggle.com/datasets/julian3833/jigsaw-toxic-comment-classification-challenge"
+1. Download the dataset from Kaggle: [Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/datasets/julian3833/jigsaw-toxic-comment-classification-challenge)
 2. Place it in the project folder
 3. Update the file path in the code if needed
-4. Train the model using `Train.py`
+4. Train the model with `Train.py`
-5. After training on the data test the model using `Predict.py`
+5. Test predictions with `Predict.py`

 ---

-## Why this project?
+## Why I built

-This project focuses on understanding:
+I wanted to understand:

-* How text is converted into numerical form
+- How text gets converted into numerical form
-* How LSTM models process sequential data
+- How LSTMs process sequential data
-* How to maintain consistency between training and prediction
+- How to keep training and prediction consistent

 ---

-## Future Improvements
+## Future Plans

-* Improve model accuracy
+- Improve accuracy
-* Reduce training time
+- Reduce training time
-* Build a simple interface for predictions
+- Add a simple interface for predictions

+---

-If you use this and like it, or if you completely break it and need help, lemme know........
+If you try this out and enjoy it — or if you run into issues and need help — feel free to reach out.
+I’d love to hear how it goes.